Encourage, reward and recognise sustainable Cornish businesses

 Likewise, levels of sponsorship and support from likeminded partners have grown to record levels in recent years.

 We took a pause for review in 2019 and launched a brand-new website in 2020.
-This year we will be hosting the awards ceremony at Truro Cathedral on Friday 9th December.
-You can book your ticket to attend the award ceremony here: https://www.eventbrite.co.uk/e/cornwall-sustainability-awards-2022-tickets-373177543077
+This year we will be hosting the awards ceremony on Friday 8th December, from 6-10pm at The Royal Cornwall Museum, Truro.

-Entries for the awards are now open until 31st October.
+Entries for 2023 are NOW OPEN until 31st October.

 You can either apply yourself or nominate another organisation for an award this year, as long as the organisation is based in Cornwall and the Isles of Scilly.